-- (D) Two (2) copies of the complaint shall be filed with the commission, one (1) copy of which will be forwarded to the assessor with notice of institution of the proceedings to review assessment; and - (E) The State Tax Commission shall set appeals for conferences and hearings in the county of assessment or in any other location in the state as the commission deems necessary for the efficient management of the appeal docket.
-Conferences and hearings may be conducted by electronic means where practicable. - (2) On any appeal taken to the commission from the local board of equalization, a natural person may represent him/herself in the proceedings before the commission.
+(D) Two (2) copies of the complaint shall be filed with the commission, one (1) copy of which will be forwarded to the assessor with notice of institution of the proceedings to review assessment; and

+(E) The State Tax Commission, upon the filing of the complaint, shall set the matter for hearing at the office of the county court at the county seat, or at another place in the county of assessment, as the commission considers convenient, and notice of the hearing shall be given in the manner provided by law.

+(2) On any appeal taken to the commission from the local board of equalization, a natural person may represent him/herself in the proceedings before the commission.
 The county assessor, but not a deputy, may represent his/her office in such proceedings.
-All others must appear through an attorney licensed to practice law in Missouri or in another jurisdiction. - (A) Any person who signs a pleading or brief, or who enters an appearance at a hearing for an entity or another person, by an act expressly represents that s/he is authorized to so act and that s/he is a licensed attorney-at-law in this state or his/her state of residence. - (B) Any attorney, not licensed in this state but who is a member in good standing of the bar of any court of record, may be permitted to appear and participate in a particular appeal or appeals before the commission under the following conditions: The visiting attorney shall file with his/her initial pleading a receipt for his/her pro hac vice authorization from the Clerk of the Missouri Supreme Court to appear before the commission on the designated appeal or appeals along with a statement identifying each court of which s/he is a member of the bar and certifying that neither s/he nor any member of his/her firm is disqualified from appearing in any such court.
+All others must appear through an attorney licensed to practice law in Missouri or in another jurisdiction.

+(A) Any person who signs a pleading or brief, or who enters an appearance at a hearing for an entity or another person, by an act expressly represents that s/he is authorized to so act and that s/he is a licensed attorney-at-law in this state or his/her state of residence.

+(B) Any attorney, not licensed in this state but who is a member in good standing of the bar of any court of record, may be permitted to appear and participate in a particular case before the commission under the following conditions: The visiting attorney shall file with his/her initial pleading a statement identifying each court of which s/he is a member of the bar and certifying that neither s/he nor any member of his/her firm is disqualified from appearing in any such court.
 Also, the statement shall designate some member of the Missouri Bar having an office in Missouri as associate counsel.
-This designated attorney shall enter his/her appearance as an attorney of record. - (3) When a lawyer is a witness for his/her client, except as to merely formal matters, s/he should leave the trial of the case to other counsel.
-Except when essential to the ends of justice, a lawyer should avoid testifying before this commission in behalf of his/her client. - (4) The commission shall make arrangements to have all appeal hearings suitably recorded and preserved.
-Upon a motion of a party filed at least seven days prior to the hearing, the commission may approve the recording and transcription of any hearing by a court reporter hired by a party provided that such party shall furnish the commission and the opposing party a copy of the transcript at no cost and the party supplying the court reporter and the court reporter agree that such transcript retained by the commission shall be available for inspection and copying by the public pursuant to chapter 610, RSMo.
-The commission may adopt the resulting transcript as the official record of the proceeding. - (5) The fundamental rules of evidence will apply at hearings before the commission.
+This designated attorney shall enter his/her appearance as an attorney of record.

+(3) When a lawyer is a witness for his/her client, except as to merely formal matters, s/he should leave the trial of the case to other counsel.
+Except when essential to the ends of justice, a lawyer should avoid testifying before this commission in behalf of his/her client.

+(4) The commission shall make arrangements to have all hearings in appeals from the local boards of equalization suitably recorded and preserved.

+(5) The fundamental rules of evidence will apply at hearings before the commission.